Review the following minimum requirements and other recommendations for your Gloo Gateway setup.

-If you also run Gloo Gateway and want to test connectivity to the Istio ingress gateway in your Gloo environment, ensure that your cluster setup enables you to externally access LoadBalancer services on the workload clusters.
+To test access to the ingress gateway proxy in your Gloo Gateway environment, ensure that your cluster setup enables you to externally access LoadBalancer services on the workload clusters.

 Port and repo access from cluster networks

-If you have restrictions for your cluster networks in your cloud infrastructure provider, you must open ports, protocols, and image repositories to install Gloo Mesh Enterprise and to allow your Gloo Mesh installation to communicate with the Gloo Mesh APIs.
+If you have restrictions for your cluster networks in your cloud infrastructure provider, you must open ports, protocols, and image repositories to install Gloo and Gloo Gateway, and to allow your Gloo installation to communicate with the Gloo Gateway APIs.
 For example, you might have firewalls set up on the public network of your clusters so that they do not have default access to all public endpoints.
 The following sections detail the required and optional ports and repositories that your management and workload clusters must access.

 Required: In your firewall or network rules for the management cluster, open the following required ports and repositories.